Submarine Telegraph Company: First working undersea cable

 The cable was laid between South Foreland and Sangatte by Blazer under tow from two tugs on 25 September 1851.
 The cable ran out a mile (1.6 km) before reaching Sangatte.
 As a temporary measure, a length of unarmoured cable used for the underground link from Sangatte to Calais was spliced on to enable the ocean cable to be landed.
 The telegraph station on the English side was in a private house in Dover.
-At first, they could not contact France, but soon discovered that the problem was not with the submarine cable.
-Rather a joint had been omitted in the underground cable between South Foreland and Dover.
+At first, they could not contact France, but soon discovered that the problem was not with the submarine cable: a joint had been omitted in the underground cable between South Foreland and Dover.
 Telegraph communication between Britain and France was established for the first time on 15 October.

 In October, the steam tug Red Rover was tasked with replacing the temporary cable with a new section of armoured cable.
-Red Rover's first attempt was abandoned after running into bad weather.
+The first attempt was abandoned after running into bad weather.
 Trying again, it was discovered that there was no one on board who knew how to find Sangatte.
 They arrived a day late and missed their rendezvous with HMS Widgeon which was tasked with making the splice at sea.
 The cable was finally landed and the splice made aboard Widgeon on 19 October.

 The line was finally open to the public on 19 November 1851.
 The occasion was marked by setting off an electrical fuse over the telegraph from Dover to fire a cannon in Calais.
 In reply, Calais fired a cannon in Dover Castle.
 The opening had again missed the French government deadline, but the concession was nevertheless renewed on 23 October for ten years from that date.
 The cable remained in service with the Submarine Telegraph Company for the lifetime of the company.
 This was the first undersea submarine cable put into service.
 Werner von Siemens had used gutta-percha-insulated cable to cross the Rhine in 1847 and Kiel Harbour in 1848, but this was the first working undersea cable to link two countries.